 Is an elliptical or stationary bike better?

-Both types of cardio machines are great for improving cardiovascular health and fitness.
-Whether an elliptical or exercise bike is better for you comes down to your personal needs and preferences, such as space constraints, physical limitations, and enjoyment.
+Both types of cardio machines can be great for improving cardiovascular health and fitness.
+Whether an elliptical or exercise bike is better for you comes down to your personal needs and preferences, such as space constraints, physical limitations, and overall enjoyment.

 What is the best elliptical workout for weight loss and the best elliptical workout to burn fat?